mathilde-b/SFDA/README.md

 ```
 The network takes png or nii files as an input.
 The gt folder contains gray-scale images of the ground-truth, where the gray-scale level is the number of the class.

+### Class-ratio (sizes) prior
+The class-ratio size prior is estimated from anatomical knowledge in our applications.

 ### results
 ```
 results/